 At September 30, 2016 and 2015, trading securities, measured at fair value based on quoted prices in active markets for similar assets (level 2 inputs), with a fair value of \$1,314 (\$1,000 cost basis) and \$1,374 (\$1,000 cost basis) were included in Prepaid and other current assets on the Consolidated Balance Sheets.
 During the year ended September 30, 2016, the Company settled trading securities with proceeds totaling \$715 and recognized a loss of \$13 in Other income (expense).
 During the year ended September 30, 2015, the Company settled all outstanding available-for-sale securities with proceeds totaling \$8,891 and recognized a gain of \$489 in Other income, and accordingly, a gain of \$870, net of tax, on available-for-sale securities was reclassified out of Accumulated other comprehensive income (loss) ("AOCI").
-Realized and unrealized gains and losses on trading securities and realized gains and losses on available-for-sale securities are included in Other income in the Consolidated Statements of Operations and Comprehensive Income (Loss).
+Realized and unrealized gains and losses on trading securities and realized gains and losses on available-for-sale securities and realized gains and losses on available-for-sale securities.